HomeBUSINESSBenefits of Apprenticeship Act 1961: A Complete Guide

 National Apprenticeship Promotion Scheme (NAPS) is a scheme of the Government of India to provide financial support to establishments undertaking apprenticeship training.
 NAPS was launched on 19th August 2016.

-What are the components of NAPS?
+What Are the Components of NAPS?

 The scheme has the following two components: